-Research in the Hartland Laboratory is supported by the National Science Foundation through the MSN and CMI programs (CHE-1502848 and CHE-1902403), the Notre Dame Faculty Research Program, the Department of Energy in collaboration with the Notre Dame Radiation Laboratory, the Notre Dame Center for Nano Science and Technology (NDNano), and the Notre Dame Office of Research.
+Research in the Hartland Laboratory is currently supported by the National Science Foundation through the MSN and CMI programs (CHE-2002300 and CHE-1902403), and the Department of Energy through a SBIR Phase IIb grant with Photothermal Spectroscopy Corp.

 Recent projects and associated papers:

 We use transient absorption microscopy to study energy transport and relaxation process in single nanostuctures.
 Current research in this area includes studies of how the breathing modes of nanoparticles dissipate their energy into their environment, and the motion of plasmons and excitons in different types of nanostructures.

 Kuai Yu, Yang Yang, Junzhong Wang, Gregory V. Hartland, Guo Ping Wang, “Nanoparticle-Fluid Interactions at Ultra-High Acoustic Vibration Frequencies Studied by Femtosecond Time- Resolved Microscopy”, ACS Nano 2021, 15, 1833-1840.

 Junzhong Wang, Yang Yang, Neng Wang, Kuai Yu, Gregory V. Hartland, and Guo Ping Wang, “Long Lifetime and Coupling of Acoustic Vibrations of Gold Nanoplates on Unsupported Thin Film” J. Phys.
 Chem.
 A, 2019, 123, 10339-10346.

 Localized and Propagating Surface Plasmons Polaritons in Metal Nanostructures: